Eglinton Country Park

 Eglinton Tournament Bridge image

 The image below is of the Stables and old Estate Office.
-This building has recently been converted to private living apartments, work is ongoing in 2015, with probably new buildings being erected to the right and rear as well.
+This building has recently been converted to private living apartments, work was ongoing in 2015, with probably new buildings being erected to the right and rear as well.

 There are a number of scenic walks around the park here, and out into the woodlands.